-Safety at the Work Place
+Safety at workplace

-We continued upholding and enhancing our safety culture to make Swissport safer and a better place to work.
-Our global targets are to reduce work related injuries, aircraft damages and improve safety culture.
-These targets are achieved through several introduced safety initiative improvement programs such as Safety Campaigns, Safety Action Group meetings, Near Miss Reporting, Safe Observation, Leaders' Wednesday, and Safety days.
+Safety remained our number one priority.
+We continued upholding and strengthening our safety culture to make Swissport safer and a better place to work.
+Our targets are to reduce work related injuries, aircraft damages and improve safety culture.
+Several safety initiative improvement programs such as Safety Campaigns, Safety Action Group meetings, Near Miss Reporting, Safe Observation, Leaders' Wednesday, and Safety days were adopted to improve safety performance.